-Before deciding to bring your story to a journalist, you might want to consult an attorney to better understand your options and risks.
-If you do, be careful not to write any details in emails, and try to discuss everything face to face.
+Before deciding to bring your story to a journalist, consider consulting with an attorney to better understand your options and risks.
+If you do this, be careful not to write any details in emails, and try to discuss everything face to face.

 Be aware of your habits.
-If you have had access to secret information that has been published, your activities on the internet are likely to come under scrutiny, including what sites (such as The Intercept) you have visited or shared to social media.
-Investigators may also examine logs of your activity on internal networks at your workplace.
-Make sure you’re aware of this before sending information to us, and adjust your habits as needed well before you decide to become our source.
+If you have had access to sensitive information that has been published, your activities on the internet could come under scrutiny, including what sites you have visited or shared to social media.
+Logs of your activity on internal networks at your workplace could be examined.
 Tools like Tor (see above) can help protect the anonymity of your surfing.

 Compartmentalize.
 Keep your whistleblowing activity as separate as possible from the rest of what you do.
-Don’t use your normal accounts that are connected to you.
-Instead, make new accounts for this purpose, and don’t log in to them from networks you normally connect to.
+Don’t use your pre-existing social media, email, or other online accounts; instead, make new accounts for this purpose, and don’t login to them from networks you normally connect to.

 Sanitize.
 Make sure to clean up after yourself as best as you can.
-Avoid leaving traces related to whistleblowing lying around your personal or work computer (in your Documents folder, in your web browser history, etc.).
+Avoid leaving traces related to whistleblowing lying around your personal or work computers or phones (in your Documents folder, in your web browser history, in Signal messages that you haven’t deleted yet, etc.).
 If you realize you did a Google search related to whistleblowing while logged into your Google account, delete your search history.
-Consider keeping all related files on an encrypted USB stick rather than on your computer, and only plug it in when you need to work with them.
+Consider using Tor Browser or incognito or private browsing windows in your web browser to be sure you aren’t accidentally logged into any of your accounts and so that your browser history won’t be recorded.
+Consider keeping all related files on an encrypted USB stick rather than on your computer and only plug it in when you need to work with them.

-Consider using a completely separate computer or operating system for all of your whistleblowing activity so that a forensics search of your normal computer won’t reveal anything.
+Consider using a completely separate computer or operating system for all of your whistleblowing activity.
 Even if you’re using the Tor browser, for instance, if someone has hacked into your computer, they’ll be able to spy on everything you do.
-Tails is a separate operating system that you can install on a USB stick and boot your computer to.
+Tails is a separate operating system that you can install on a USB stick and use to boot your computer.
 Tails is engineered to leave no traces behind.
-It’s not intuitive to use, but if you’re risking a lot, it’s probably worth the effort.
+It’s not intuitive to use, but if you are serious about your cybersecurity, it’s probably worth the effort.
 You can find instructions for downloading and installing Tails here.